-PAUL: Well let me put it this way: Back in the 80s I encountered some amazing church communities in the interior of Amazonia which received ministry from clergy/priests no more than two or three times a year.
+PAUL: Well let me put it this way: Back in the 80s I encountered some amazing church communities in the interior of Amazonia which received ministry from professional ministry people no more than two or three times a year.
 Yet their life of faith was rich and multi-layered.
 This really altered my view of what is a) essential and what is b) a gift to edify.
-Basically I hold to a filleted version of my ordaining denomination’s position statement (It’s from the 1662 Church of England Prayer Book): “The visible Church of Christ is a congregation of faithful [people]” ie a church is a body of believers.
+Basically I hold to a boiled down version of my ordaining denomination’s position statement in the 1662 Church of England Prayer Book: “The visible Church of Christ is a congregation of faithful [people]” ie a church is a body of believers.
 And by my reading the NT words for church simply mean “gathering” or the “group that gathers.”

 AARON: To return your first question to me – from your own journey why do you think it is that some Gen Y’s seem to be coming to some of these conclusions 20 years earlier than you say you did?
 I ask because I know we share many of the same things I talked about before.

-PAUL: Well, though there are very real cultural shifts we need to engage with from Gen Xs to Gen Ys and from the Baby Boomers etc. I reckon that we’re more connected than that.
-I actually believe that GenYs will take perspectives on a whole range of things precisely because of the experience and reflections of generations that have gone before them.
-We all look and learn.
-For that reason I believe we Gen Xers and Baby Boomers are all a bit more Gen Y and a bit more millennial than we were ten-fifteen years ago!
+PAUL: Sure there are generational shifts from Boomers to Gen Xs to Gen Ys etc. But I reckon we’re more connected than that.
+Sometimes GenYs see things one way precisely because of the experience of generations that have gone before.
+We all look and learn don’t we.
+So I reckon we Gen Xers and Baby Boomers are all a bit more Gen Y and a bit more millennial in our thinking than we were ten-fifteen years ago!

 AARON: Paul, there are a lot of theories out there about “what to do with kids” in a house/organic church setting.
 You and I are in similar places in life with the ages of our kiddos.
 I’ve heard a lot of “ideas” for engaging kids (Ages 1.5 – 4.5) in a church gathering, and have recently experienced some after much searching.
 What does this look like for you and your family?
 Specifically, how do you ENGAGE your children in a gathering vs. “manage around them”?

-I have been impressed by some larger churches at the pentecostal end of the spectrum which run parallel age streams through the morning meeting.
-I like that each age gets to do church in a meaningful way, but regret that it separates families and segregates generations.
-Another growing pattern is “Come and bear with us as we help the kids do church in a way that engages them.”
-I like that but see the need for a supplementary program to edify the grown-ups.
+I have been impressed by some larger churches which run parallel age streams through the morning meeting.
+The plus is that each age gets to do church in a meaningful way.
+The minus is that it separates families and segregates generations.
+Another current pattern is “Come and bear with us as we help the kids do church in a way that engages them.”
+I like that for the kids’ sake but see the need for a supplementary program to edify the grown-ups.
 For a time-poor family that might add up to a lot of time.